KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 - Hackathons

-## Some Random Facts About Me
-- My dream job is to be a Solutions Architect at Google
-- My favorite sport is Cricket
-- I am part of Hack Club
-- My favorite programming language is JavaScript(JS > Python, it's just a fact)

 <!--
 **KasinadhuniProgrammer/KasinadhuniProgrammer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.